taoenkh/final-project-anti-2019-ncov/README.md

 The front-end UI was built using ReactJS, it is included all the API's listed above.
  To visit our front-end page, visiting `ip_address:port` on a browser will direct to the web page of node that certain node.
  Mining, requesting transactions, viewing transaction pool, and viewing the blockchain are all supported in this front-end webpage.
- Requesting transaction on `localhost:3001` is equivalent to `localhost:3001/transac`
+ Requesting transaction on `localhost:3001` is equivalent to `localhost:3001/transact`, or you can just click on the links we already provided on the page.

  ## Running the evaluation